ThatCoolCoder/foss-rcas/README.md

         - move plane to predefined location
         - move plane to custom location (because why not, this is supposed to be free-ware and free includes freedom of it not blocking you)
 - Content
+    - Create (this might not all be contained in the base game)
+        - Ace's Track location (not that large)
+        - Converted golf course location (quite large)
+        - a EDF sport jet with retracts and flaps
+        - a large balsa warbird?
+        - a delta jet capable of doing more high alpha stuff?
+        - a proper bushplane about 1.1-1.3kg size
+        - T28 remaster
+        - Large oval makeover
-    - create some super-light locations that are actually just 3d photos and some shadow catchers
+        - some super-light locations that are actually just 3d photos and some shadow catchers
             - (it appears some other sims do this)
             - will require a field in the metadata that specifies to lock the camera
     - Stabilise various formats, create compatibility fields
         - Thing saying what version of content file is used?
         - Thing saying what game versions are supported?